syncfusion-content/wpf-docs/wpf/SfImageEditor/Shapes.md

 ### Delete

-To delete the selected shape use Delete method as follows.
+To delete the selected shape, use the Delete method as follows.

 % tabs %}